Expert Help and Training for Teleservices and Technology

 Addiction Technology Transfer Center Network (ATTC)

 Consists of a network of 10 regional centers, a central coordinating office, a National Hispanic and Latino ATTC, and a National American Indian and Alaska Native ATTC working in addiction treatment and recovery services.
-Promotes awareness and new and evidence-based practices and services for the treatment of opioid use disorder (OUD) and substance use disorders (SUDs).
+Promotes awareness and new and evidence-based practices and services for the treatment of opioid use disorder (OUD) and substance use disorder (SUD).
 Facilitates the adoption of new technology by addiction treatment and recovery service providers.
 Offers education, training, resources, and information for the behavioral healthcare workforce in rural areas.

 Sponsor: Substance Abuse and Mental Health Services Administration (SAMHSA)